rdpoor/mu/README.md

 ## changelog

+* 2014-05-14: Wrote inspect() method for streams.  mune23 uses
+SpliceStream, to emulate strumming, but there's still a problem with damping a string.
+Use inspect() to debug.
 * Wrote SpliceStreams that acts like SequenceStream, but stops output of the previous stream when the next stream starts.
 * 2014-05-09: test/test_rt_player runs a bare-bones RtPlayer in order